 SPIN selling is similar in that it’s also focused on taking control of the sale and teaching the customer.
 However, the SPIN sales methodology is more focused on the discovery and understanding of the customer’s needs.

-The GAP Sale is all about finding the customer’s needs and then filling that need.
+The GAP Sale is about finding the customer’s needs and then filling that needs.

-SPIN selling is similar in that it’s focused on finding the customer’s needs.
-However, SPIN selling is more focused on the discovery stage and understanding the customer’s problem.
+SPIN selling is similar in focusing on finding the customer’s needs.
+However, SPIN selling focuses more on the discovery stage and understanding the customer’s problem.